rjeasy/Responsive-Portfolio/README.md

 # Gitting started
 <p>
-  "Click on the following link to preview the compted assigment" https://rjeasy.github.io/Responsive-Portfolio/
+"Click on the following link to preview the completed assigment" https://rjeasy.github.io/Responsive-Portfolio/